Bob Wareing: Parliamentary career

 Nicknamed "Serbian Bob" or the "member for Belgrade" as a result of his pro-Serb views, he was one of the few Labour MPs to vote against the NATO intervention over Kosovo in 1999.
 Wareing was a member of the Socialist Campaign Group, and frequently rebelled against the government.
 On 31 October 2006, Wareing was one of 12 Labour MPs to back Plaid Cymru and the Scottish National Party's call for an inquiry into the Iraq War.

 In August 2007, Wareing failed to gain sufficient support from Labour Party and trade union members in his constituency party to avoid facing a re-selection challenge as the Labour candidate for the next general election.
 On 16 September 2007, Wareing was defeated in a selection contest by Stephen Twigg, a former MP.
 Wareing denounced his de-selection as the work of a "New Labour Mafia", announcing his intention to seek re-election as an independent, and resigned the Labour whip.
 However, on 4 March 2010, Wareing announced he would not be standing at the general election.

 According to a report in The Sunday Telegraph in February 2010, using newly disclosed parliamentary records, from April 2004 to July 2009, Wareing booked House of Commons dining facilities on 28 occasions for the hosting of Russian businessmen on behalf of the Leading Ventures Associates, or affiliated enterprises; the LVA course in total costing the businessmen £4,000 each.

 Personal life

 He married Betty Coward (born July 1929) on 16 August 1962.
 She died in March 1989 in Lambeth.

 Wareing died on 1 May 2015 at the age of 84.
 He had been admitted to hospital in London with a chest infection.

 BBC Heir Hunters

 On 29 February 2016 Bob Wareing featured on the BBC television programme Heir Hunters, a series that follows probate researchers tracking down heirs to unclaimed deceased estates.
 Since Bob's wife died in 1989 and the couple had no children, there were no immediate heirs to his estate.
 The programme followed probate research company Fraser and Fraser's research into Bob Wareing's family tree in an attempt to find heirs.
-It also featured people who knew Bob during his life, including Labour party leader, Jeremy Corbyn.
+It also featured people who knew Bob during his life, including the then Labour party leader, Jeremy Corbyn.
 In the end the research company was able to locate 53 beneficiaries to Wareing's estate.